 Masterson stepped down after seven seasons as Artistic Director, departing at the end of the 2017-18 season.

-In September 2018, David Ivers was named as SCR's fourth artistic director >; in April 2019, he directed a concert-reading of Prelude to a Kiss: The Musical during the Pacific Playwrights Festival.
+In September 2018, David Ivers was named as SCR's fourth artistic director; in April 2019, he directed a concert-reading of Prelude to a Kiss: The Musical during the Pacific Playwrights Festival.
 The 2019-20 season was the first that he programmed.
 In 2020, he announced the rebranding, expansion and deepening of SCR's new-play development program by launching The [email protected] Among the new features of the theatre's renowned play development program was the creation of the Pinnacle Commission.
-The inaugural commission--given in partnership with Playwrights Horizons (New York)—was $60,000 and one of the largest theatre-granted commissions in the nation.
+The inaugural commission—given in partnership with Playwrights Horizons (New York)—was $60,000 and represented one of the largest theatre-granted commissions in the nation.
 In January 2020, Ivers made his directorial debut with the popular musical She Loves Me (Segerstrom Stage).
 In March 2020, the global COVID-19 pandemic hit and led SCR to cancel the rest of the season.

 While its stages remained dark during the pandemic, SCR continued its work to deepen engagement with Orange County communities through various avenues including SCR commUNITY.
 This new digital platform dedicated to amplifying the artists and narratives of our region by producing stories inspired by or about the rich diversity of people living in Southern California.
-Using “virtual/digital” platforms, SCR commUNITY creates free play readings, interviews, radio plays and original innovative content.
+Using “virtual/digital” platforms, SCR commUNITY created free play readings, interviews, radio plays and original innovative content.

 South Coast Repertory was founded in the belief that theatre is an art form with a unique power to illuminate the human experience.
 We commit ourselves to exploring urgent human and social issues of our time, and to merging literature, design, and performance in ways that test the bounds of theatre's artistic possibilities.
 We undertake to advance the art of theatre in the service of our community, and aim to extend that service through educational, intercultural, and community engagement programs that harmonize with our artistic mission.